-- 9.b Replacement and modification of process equipment, as proposed in ADP Application L-728, will not cause the ambient air quality requirements of Title 40 Code of Federal Regulations (CFR) Part 50 "National Primary and Secondary Ambient Air Quality Standards" to be violated. - 9.c Replacement and modification of process equipment, as proposed in ADP Application L-728, will not cause the requirements of WAC 173-460 "Controls for New Sources of Toxic Air Pollutants" (as in effect 8/21/98) or WAC 173-476 "Ambient Air Quality Standards" to be violated. - 9.d Replacement and modification of process equipment, as proposed in ADP Application L-728, will not cause a violation of emission standards for sources as established under SWCAA General Regulations Sections 400-040 "General Standards for Maximum Emissions," 400-050 "Emission Standards for Combustion and Incineration Units," and 400-060 "Emission Standards for General Process Units."
+- 9.b.
+Installation of a replacement natural gas heater, as proposed in ADP Application L-747, will not cause the ambient air quality requirements of Title 40 Code of Federal Regulations (CFR) Part 50 "National Primary and Secondary Ambient Air Quality Standards" to be violated. - 9.c.
+Installation of a replacement natural gas heater, as proposed in ADP Application L-747, will not cause the requirements of WAC 173-460 "Controls for New Sources of Toxic Air Pollutants" or WAC 173-476 "Ambient Air Quality Standards" to be violated.

+9.d.
+Installation of a replacement natural gas heater, as proposed in ADP Application L-747, will not cause a violation of emission standards for sources as established under SWCAA General Regulations Sections 400-040 "General Standards for Maximum Emissions," 400-050 "Emission Standards for Combustion and Incineration Units," and 400-060 "Emission Standards for General Process Units."